-Paros Island Cyclades Greece - A Journey Through Time
+Paros - Cyclades - Greece - A Journey Through Time

 Thursday 06 July 2017

-Its time to say goodbye to Naxos and after our farewells we load up our bags and also Jana to head for the port in Naxos town.
+Its time to say goodbye to Naxos and after the farewells, I load up the bags and also Jana to head for the port in Naxos Town.
 Jana was catching a ferry to Rafina, just outside Athens where she would catch her flight back to Germany.
-We returned the car and found a café to while away a couple of hours.
+I returned the car and found a café to while away a couple of hours.
 Unfortunately, the couple of hours was extended to several hours due to the rough seas delaying the ferries.
-Eventually we were on board and heading for Paros, where we arrived a couple of hours later than we expected.
-A man from the car hire company was standing by the dockside with a placard with ‘Philip Cooper’ on we quickly followed him to the car, loaded up our luggage and headed to Piso Livadi where we were to spend the remainder of the holiday.
+Eventually, I boarded and the ferry was heading for Paros, where it arrived a couple of hours later than expected.
+A man from the car hire company was standing by the dockside with a placard with ‘Philip Cooper’ on I quickly followed him to the car, loaded up the luggage and headed to Piso Livadi where I was to spend the remainder of the holiday.

-As we had no map we were following the coast road round the bottom of the island and up the right-hand side – not knowing there was a more direct route straight across the island.
-Once we arrived at Piso Livadi we had then to find our accommodation – not the easiest of things to do in a strange place.
-We resorted to ringing the owner, telling her where we were and she drove to find us.
-We followed Artemis, the owner, back to the Panorama apartments.
-They were set up on the hillside with panoramic views over Piso Livadi, the harbour and the sea – lovely!
-The apartments were spotless, small kitchenette, bathroom and bedroom together with patio, table and chairs.
-Artemis was really welcoming, presented us with breakfast toasty biscuits, fruit juice and a pot of her home made apricot jam.
-After unpacking we made ourselves a shopping list and headed for the supermarket.
-We failed in our mission and had to ask for directions.
-After returning the shopping and chilling out for a while, we walked into town, a nice ten-minute walk down the hill, where we wandered around getting our bearings before settling down at a taverna for a Greek salad and wine.
+As I had no map I followed the coast road around the bottom of the island and up the right-hand side – not knowing there was a more direct route straight across the island.
+Once I arrived at Piso Livadi I had then to find our accommodation – not the easiest of things to do in a strange place.
+I resorted to ringing the owner, telling her where I was and she drove to find me.
+I followed Artemis, the owner, back to the Panorama apartments.
+They were set up on the hillside with panoramic views over Piso Livadi, the harbor and the sea – lovely!
+The apartment was spotless, a small kitchenette, bathroom, and bedroom together with patio, table, and chairs.
+Artemis was really welcoming, presented me with breakfast toasty biscuits, fruit juice and a pot of her homemade apricot jam.
+After unpacking I made a shopping list and headed for the supermarket.
+I failed in this mission and had to ask for directions.
+After returning the shopping and chilling out for a while, I walked into town, a nice ten-minute walk down the hill.
+I wandered around getting my bearings before settling down at a taverna for a Greek salad and wine.

 Friday 07 July 2017

-As we have the car for a few days we decide to make good use of it and head off to the delightful little fishing village of Naoussa, in the north of the island.
+As I had a car for a few days I decided to make good use of it and head off to the delightful little fishing village of Naoussa, in the north of the island.
 The beautiful picturesque fishing village of Naoussa is located in a huge bay in the northern part of Paros, 10 kilometres east from the capital, Parikia.
-Naoussa is considered to be one of the prettiest villages in the Cyclades and, despite the tourism development, this lovely village has managed to keep its authenticity, its traditional character and its charm, with its whitewashed and flowered little houses and its tiny whitewashed churches and chapels, surrounded by labyrinth-like narrow, stone paved streets.
+Naoussa is considered to be one of the prettiest villages in the Cyclades and, despite the tourism development, this lovely village has managed to keep its authenticity, its traditional character and its charm, with its whitewashed and flowered little houses and its tiny whitewashed churches and chapels, surrounded by labyrinth-like narrow, stone-paved streets.
 Naoussa is built around a tiny charming port where colourful little fishing boats called caiques moor and the remains of a Venetian castle can still be seen, creating a unique and enchanting atmosphere.
 Little taverns and ouzeries border the port, giving a friendly and traditional atmosphere.
 Every 23rd of August, nine days after the Assumption of the Virgin, a great festivity is celebrated in Naoussa, during which a representation of the pirate’s raids is performed by the young people of the village, fireworks are thrown while dancing, eating and drinking continues until dawn.
-We wandered around the harbour, watching the Egyptian fishermen mending their nets, visited the church of Agios Nikolaos in the harbour and meandered around the tiny streets.
-We motored on to Glifades on the east coast and stop for something to eat before returning to Pisa Livadi.
-In the evening, we venture inland to Lefkes up in the mountains, where we have our evening meal in a lovely taverna sitting in an elevated position and looking out over the rooftops of Lefkes to the Church of Agia Triada.
-We sat and watched the sun go down looking over the hills beyond the church.
+I wandered around the harbour, watching the Egyptian fishermen mending their nets, visited the church of Agios Nikolaos in the harbour and meandered around the tiny streets.
+I then motored on to Glifades on the east coast and stopped for something to eat before returning to Piso Livadi.
+In the evening, I ventured inland to Lefkes up in the mountains, where I had an evening meal in a lovely taverna sitting in an elevated position and looking out over the rooftops of Lefkes to the Church of Agia Triada.
+I sat and watched the sun go down looking over the hills beyond the church.

 Saturday 08 July 2017

-Once again, we make use of the car and head west back across the island to the capitol Parikia.
-One thing we have to say about both Naxos and Paros – there are plenty of car parks and they are all free!!
-After coffee on the seafront we explore the interior of the town, visiting the Frankish Castle – of which very little remains and Agios Konstantinos Church which is perched to one side of the harbour and overlooks the sea and where a baptism was taking place.
-We return to the sea front to visit the patisserie where we buy cheese and spinach pies for lunch.
+Once again, I make use of the car and head west back across the island to the capital Parikia.
+One thing I have to say about both Naxos and Paros – there are plenty of car parks and they are all free!!
+After coffee on the seafront, I explore the interior of the town, visiting the Frankish Castle – of which very little remains and Agios Konstantinos Church which is perched to one side of the harbour and overlooks the sea and where a live baptism was taking place.
+I returned to the seafront to visit the patisserie where I bought a cheese and spinach pie for my lunch.

-We next visit the Parikia Panagia Ekatontapyliani (the Church of 100 doors) which is located few metres from the port.
+I next visited the Parikia Panagia Ekatontapyliani (the Church of 100 doors) which is located few metres from the port.
 Panagia Ekatontapyliani is a fantastic and awesome historic Byzantine church complex and contains a main chapel surrounded by two more chapels and a baptistery with a cruciform font.

 Its oldest features likely predate the adoption of Christianity as the state religion of the Roman Empire in 391.
 The church was purportedly founded by the mother of the Roman Emperor Constantine the Great (ruled 306–337), Saint Helen, during her pilgrimage to the Holy Land when she stopped to worship at a chapel on the island.
 Later Justinian is credited for initiating construction on the site as well.

-We sat in the peaceful gardens to the side of the church and ate our pies before making our way back to the car and our journey onwards.
+I sat in the peaceful gardens to the side of the church and ate my pies before making my way back to the car and the journey onwards.

 Having read this and my article on Naxos - which island would you prefer to visit?